lambda-funcptr/funcptr.org/projects/99_distmc.md

 There's basically no benefits.

 Theoretically speaking, you *may* see better latency if you have a situation where a server operator's path to an end-user is bad, but the proxy host has a good route to both the end-user and the server operator.
-This may be the case, but I've never seen it actually reduce latency.
+Alyx from [en0.io](https://en0.io/) testified to a case where a "dumb" nginx proxy did reduce latency significantly for someone in Australia, but I don't really know how common this scenario is, or if they're telling the truth, or if Australia exists.

 The other theoretical benefit is being able to run the GeyserMC Bedrock Minecraft to Java Minecraft proxy, which means that server operators are now capable of connecting Bedrock users on Java without needing to do any work on their side aside from set up distmc.